 First, volume shouldn’t cause more deaths (remember especially Tesla promised more cars means more data, which would reduce their fatalities, an obvious lie).

 Second, Tesla doesn’t have higher volume of sales.
 Nissan?
 Chevrolet?
 Jaguar?
 These manufacturers are far older and have far more cars on the road than Tesla.
 Nissan outsold Tesla in EV, and still dominates EV markets like Norway.
 This begs the question of why brands usually improve safety yet Tesla gets worse and worse.

 And who was putting electric cars on the road in 1948?
 Nissan.

 Far more cars on the road, and far more years of electric cars on the road, yet Nissan fatalities are dramatically lower.
 Their LEAF reigned as the all-time top selling plug-in electric car through December 2019.
-While Nissan quickly approaches 600,000 “autopilot” vehicles on the road (they reasonably named it “pilot assist”) there have been ZERO crashes to report.
+While Nissan quickly approaches 600,000 “autopilot” vehicles on the road (with over 20 years of development by 2017 they reasonably named it “pilot assist”) there have been ZERO crashes to report.

 ZERO crashes to report.
 600,000 cars.

 Indeed the chart reflects that Tesla alone runs an unnecessary and blatant disregard for safety engineering compared to all the other car manufacturers.

 The safety laggard stands out because being careless liars reveals them as an obvious fraud.